 Health precautions – Bring plenty of sunblock, water, and snacks you may need.
 There is no shade at Playa Resaca.

 Safety at Resaca Beach – For your safety, never swim or surf alone, there are no lifeguards or facilities on the beach.

 Getting to Playa Resaca – Culebra, Puerto Rico

-When you get to the end of the road, you’ll see a gate on your right and the “Turtle Nesting Beach” sign on the photo to the right, the trail begins to the left of this sign.
+When you get to the end of the road, you’ll see a gate on your right and the “Turtle Nesting Beach” sign.
+The trail begins to the left of the sign.